python-hyper/h2/docs/source/basic-usage.rst

 Here you can see the HTTP/2 request 'special headers' that ``hyper`` sends.
-These are similar to the ``:status`` header we have to send on our response: they encode import parts of the HTTP request in a clearly-defined way.
+These are similar to the ``:status`` header we have to send on our response: they encode important parts of the HTTP request in a clearly-defined way.
 If you were writing a client stack using Hyper-h2, you'd need to make sure you were sending those headers.

 Congratulations!
 ~~~~~~~~~~~~~~~~